 Brett attended West Chester University of Pennsylvania from 2015-19 studying Music Composition with a Minor in Music Production.
 The opportunities offered from the faculty and students were essential in his musical development, getting to record the WCU Symphony Orchestra and individual soloists.

 Today, Brett studies Screen Scoring at USC.
+He has collaborated with filmmakers, video game designers, and other forms of media such as docuseries.
 He is optimistic in his future endeavors and is looking forward to working with the illustrious talent the school has to offer!